fruit of the spirit lesson for kids with free printables

 One step further, if you begin to discuss that the fruits can only come from the Holy Spirit, it sparks a discussion of prayer.
 Prayer is our greatest weapon as Christians.
 So I love any bible lesson that allows me to explain that to my kids.

-If this Fruit of the Spirit lesson sparks some great conversations with your kids make sure to share those praise reports in the comments below.
+If this Free Fruit of the Spirit Printables sparks some great conversations with your kids, make sure to share those praise reports in the comments below.
 I’d love to hear about it, and I’m sure others would too!

 A Great Way to Remember the Fruit of the Spirit

-Check out the Fruit of the Spirit by Uncle Charlie on YouTube, or you can find it in on any music streaming service.
+Check out the Fruit of the Spirit by Uncle Charlie on YouTube, or you can find it on any music streaming service.
+Music is a great way to round out your free Fruit of the Spirit printables and make it a fun engaging lesson with your kids.

 If you have young kids like me, a discussion works great.
+Much like our monthly Homeschool book series discussion packet, this lesson contains engaging questions to spark conversation.
 Just read through the worksheet and take time to talk about it.
-Use the discussion questions to prompt a conversation but leave room for the discussion to take on a life of its own.
+Use the discussion questions to prompt a conversation, but leave room for the discussion to take on a life of its own.
 Even though the questions will be the same, you’ll be surprised how different your conversations will be every time you pull out this worksheet.

 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 Against such there is no law.
 And those who are Christ’s have crucified the flesh with its passions and desires.
 If we live in the Spirit, let us also walk in the Spirit.
 Let us not become conceited, provoking one another, envying one another.